• Skip to primary navigation

 (Iron water aka Rust water deepens and darkens many eco prints and natural dyes which are normally a lot lighter and paler.
 You can learn how to make your own liquid iron here)

-I also did a third experiment where I painted watercolor paints on one side of the cardstock paper to act as a ‘blanket’ and transfer the color to the other side during the processing of the prints.
+I also did a third experiment where I painted simple watercolor paints on one side of the paper to act as a ‘blanket’ and transfer the color to the other side during the processing of the prints.

 How do you make an Eco Print on Paper?